 Amanda Chantal Bacon’s Moon Juice storefront isn’t just a juice shop – it’s a wellness paradise.
-One I am newly obsessed with.
-I walked in yesterday thinking I was going to pick up just your regular ole green juice blend of kale, celery, and apple, and surprisingly found instead a cornucopia of juice and milk drinks based on Traditional Chinese Medicine and Ayurvedic principals.
+And one I am newly obsessed with.
+I walked in yesterday thinking I was going to pick up just your regular ole green juice blend of kale, celery, and apple, but found instead a cornucopia of juice and milk drinks based on Traditional Chinese Medicine and Ayurvedic principals.

 What started out as a tiny juice shop in Venice, CA five years ago has now grown into three storefronts (Venice, Silverlake & West Hollywood); a menu containing over twenty pre-made juices and milks; an assortment of dried, roasted, and fermented snacks; and a line of ground Chinese herbs and bio-fermented protein powders for at home recipes.

 But of the brand’s many offerings, their most eye catching items are their Moon Dusts; jars of ground Chinese herbs mixed into therapeutic blends that can be added to smoothies, or stirred into hot or cold water.